-Ben has experience appearing on behalf of families and NHS Trusts at coronial inquests, especially where mental health treatment and mental capacity are in issue.
-He is sensitive to the strain that these proceedings can place on both the family of the deceased and other expert witnesses throughout the proceedings.
+Ben has considerable experience appearing on behalf of families and NHS Trusts at coronial inquests, especially where mental health treatment and mental capacity are in issue.
+He is sensitive to the strain that these proceedings can place on both the family of the deceased and other expert witnesses.

 Ben has experience appearing at Pre-inquest Hearings where Article 2 ECHR and the need for a jury inquest are in issue.

 During pupillage Ben assisted Ian Brownhill represent the interests of a domiciliary care company in a number of inquests where the care provided to the deceased prior to their death was in issue.

 An inquest touching upon the death of Mary Hoare [HM Area Coroner for Birmingham and Solihull]